Configure and manage Microsoft Threat Experts capabilities

 - I receive an odd alert today for abnormal number of failed logins from a high profile user’s device.
 I cannot find any further evidence around these sign-in attempts.
-How can Microsoft Defender ATP see these attempts?
+How can Defender for Endpoint see these attempts?
 What type of sign-ins are being monitored?

 - Can you give more context or insights about this alert: “Suspicious behavior by a system utility was observed”.

 - Can you help answer why we see “Unknown process observed?”
 This message or alert is seen frequently on many devices.
 We appreciate any input to clarify whether this message or alert is related to malicious activity.

 - Can you help validate a possible compromise on the following system on [date] with similar behaviors as the previous [malware name] malware detection on the same system in [month]?